TUTTO'S SUSTAINABILITY CONCEPT

 - tutto furniture can be repaired and therefore conserves resources.

-- The furniture is manufactured exclusively with wood glue as a composite material.
+- The furniture is manufactured exclusively using wood glue as a composite material.
 Even if you no longer like a piece of tutto furniture at some point, its wood can still be used as a raw material for new wooden objects thanks to the sustainable processing.

 Sustainable production and local value creation